 General description A performance fee is charged only on certain sub-funds and unit classes, and only when a unit class of a sub-fund outperforms its performance benchmark (a measure of relevant market performance, such as an index).
 For each sub-fund that has a performance fee, the benchmark and the percentage of outperformance that is paid as a fee, as well as the method used for calculating the fee, are all indicated in "Sub-Fund Descriptions".
-Performance fees are paid out of subfund assets, as attributable to each relevant unit class.
+For each unit class, the total fee paid is the performance fee per unit multiplied by the number of units in existence over the measurement period.
+Performance fees are paid out of sub-fund assets, as attributable to each relevant unit class.